DozerDB/dozerdb-plugin/README.md

 ## Building
-Ensure you have JDK 17+ first or you will get compile errors.
+Ensure you have JDK 11+ (For 4.x) first or you will get compile errors.

 To build the project - you can run the following command:
 ```